VoodaGod/Bachelorarbeit/README.md

 Thesis: https://github.com/VoodaGod/Bachelorarbeit/blob/master/Thesis_VirtualEmbodimentOfHumanFeetInTheNeuroroboticsPlatform.pdf

+# Usage
+Open the NRPClient_VirtualEmbodiment scene in /Assets/EmbodimentDiscrepancy/Scenes/
+Attach the trackers to the body as they are on the avatar in the centre of the scene
+Start the scene, and step into the T-posing avatar, and match his pose.
+Then press 'A' on the keyboard (this can be adapted easily in the /Assets/EmbodimentDiscrepancy/Scripts/TrackerAssignment/TrackedObjectAssigner.cs script).
+The TrackedObjectAssigner will assign the correct trackers to the corresponding limbs.

+# Setup

 The Neurorobotics_Unity3D_Client needs to be set up according to it's README.
 Then,in order to use it with the NRP, update the NRP as follows: